 Now, you can download the HD resource pack of your choice, and drop the .zip file to C:\Users\[Your username]\AppData\Roaming\.minecraft\resourcepacks

 Now here’s a thing to know about resource packs.
 The default texture size for Minecraft is 16×16 – this means that each block is displaying 16 pixels wide and 16 pixels tall.
 HD resource packs come in other sizes though – typically, it goes 64×64, 128×128, 256×256, 512×512, and 1024×1024, and 2048×2048.

-The higher resolution the texture pack, the more resources Minecraft will use – this includes VRAM, RAM, and CPU.
-You should start out by downloading a 128x resource pack, try it out for a bit, and if you get a steady, good FPS, try increasing to the 256x version, and so on, until you find a comfortable balance of textures vs performance.
+The higher the resolution of the texture pack, the more resources Minecraft will use – this includes VRAM, RAM, and CPU.
+You should start out by downloading a 128x resource pack, try it out for a bit, and if you get a steady, good FPS, try increasing to the 256x version, and so on until you find a comfortable balance of textures vs performance.